 The body of the light is made out of composite, so it is durable shock and water-resistant.
 The light beam output is 200 lumens and the power source is a single Lithium 123A battery.
 The average run time is 1.5 hours.
 This model delivers an optimal peripheral illumination and a bright center.
 You can use it to aim at targets up to 30 yards.

 A great feature of the APL is the On/Off paddle system.
 It’s an ambidextrous system that allows you to access it with your trigger finger.
 When you quickly press the paddle, you turn it on and it stays on.
 If you press it for a longer time it will allow you to manually control the light.
 If you just tap it, you will turn it off.
 This model is great for target practice, airsoft competitions, and home defense.
 Due to the short distance that it is able to illuminate, we can say it’s not so good for guarding a large area.

 6. Aimkon HiLight P5S 400 Lumen Pistol LED Strobe Flashlight

 The Aimkon HiLight P5S is a cheap low profile handgun light, probably one of the cheapest decent handgun lights out there.
 It measures 2.5 x 1 x 1.2 inches and weighs 2.9 ounces.
 It is made out of aluminum.

-The P5S has a 300 lumens LED bulb and it’s powered by a single Lithium metal battery, which is included in the box.
-The run time of this model is only 45 minutes.
+The P5S has 300 lumens LED bulb and it’s powered by a single lithium metal battery, which is included in the box.
+The runtime for this model is only 45 minutes.
 This light model has a quick attach/detach system.
 You just press the side buttons and slide it off the weapon.
 When you want to mount it again, just slide it on the rails and it will fit right in.